aws-samples/aws-iot-greengrass-to-ros2-client-device-connection/README.md

 The lower left robots represent the client devices that are connecting to a central gateway.
 The gateway has software deployed to it using Greengrass, and bridges the connection between the robots and the cloud.

 To use Docker, follow the installation instructions found [here](https://docs.docker.com/engine/install/ubuntu/).
+Docker must be run without `sudo` to make sure that environment variables are used correctly, so ensure to follow the [Linux postinstall](https://docs.docker.com/engine/install/linux-postinstall/) steps from the previous link.

 Docker Compose is also used, which can be installed as follows:

 ```bash
 sudo apt install -y docker-compose